Evidence for modification of $b$ quark hadronization in high-multiplicity $pp$ collisions at $\sqrt{s} = 13$ TeV

 The multiplicity dependence of $\sigma_{\Bs}/\sigma_{\Bd}$ is shown in three different intervals of $B$ meson $\pt$ in Fig. \ref{fig:Fig4}.
 Numerical values are given in the supplemental material~\cite{ref:SuppMat}.
 The lowest $\pt$ interval, $0<\pt<6$ GeV/$c$, encompasses $B$ mesons with $\pt$ approximately equal to or less than their mass.
 In this $\pt$ interval, at low multiplicity the $\sigma_{\Bs}/\sigma_{\Bd}$ ratio is consistent with values measured in $e^{+}e^{-}$ collisions, and increases with multiplicity.
-The slope of a line fit to these data differs from zero by 3.4 standard deviations, thereby providing evidence for an increase of the the $\sigma_{\Bs}/\sigma_{\Bd}$ ratio.
+A line fit to these data returns a slope of $0.075\pm0.022$ $(\Nvelo /\langle \Nvelo \rangle_{\mathrm{NoBias}})^{-1}$, which differs from zero by 3.4 standard deviations and thereby provides evidence for an increase of the the $\sigma_{\Bs}/\sigma_{\Bd}$ ratio.
+This fit considers only the point-to-point uncorrelated uncertainties; since all data points must move simultaneously within the correlated uncertainties, they have no effect on the extracted slope.

+For comparison, the ratio of cross sections calculated by the PYTHIA event generator is also shown.
+Events are generated with and without color reconnection (CR), a process which allows partons produced by from different interactions in the collision to be connected by color lines \cite{Sjostrand:1987su,Sjostrand:2013cya}.
+Color reconnection was introduced to model charged particle production in hadron collisions, and is thought to be especially important in high-multiplicity collisions where multiple-parton interactions are significant.
+Both sets of PYTHIA calculations show a rise with multiplicity, which is more pronounced when CR is included.
+The PYTHIA models agree with the data at relatively low multiplicity, but both scenarios give values that are lower than the central values of the data at high multiplicity.

 The measurements in higher $\pt$ intervals, $6<\pt<12$ GeV/$c$ and $12<\pt<20$ GeV/$c$, display no significant dependence on multiplicity and are consistent with data from $e^{+}e^{-}$ collisions.
 This behavior is expected in a scenario where low-$\pt$ $\bquark$ quarks with relatively low velocity recombine with $s$ quarks produced in high-multiplicity collisions, while the wavefunctions of higher $\pt$ $\bquark$ quarks have less overlap with the low-$\pt$ bulk of the quarks produced in the collision.
 These high-$\pt$ $\bquark$ quarks would thereby dominantly hadronize via fragmentation in vacuum, as in $e^{+}e^{-}$ collisions, rather than via coalescence.
+Again, both sets of PYTHIA calculations show a rising trend, which is more pronounced when color reconnection is included.
+However, here the uncertainties on the data prevent discrimination between the two scenarios.
+Lines fit to the $6<\pt<12$ GeV/$c$ and $12<\pt<20$ GeV/$c$ data have slopes that are consistent with zero within 0.2 and 1.3 standard deviations, respectively.

 In summary, LHCb measurements in $pp$ collisions at $\sqs$ = 13\tev show evidence that the production of $\Bs$ mesons is enhanced relative to $\Bd$ mesons in collisions with high charged-particle multiplicity, indicating that strangeness enhancement is present in $B$ hadron production.
 In collisions with relatively low charged-particle multiplicity, and for $B$ mesons with $\pt>6$ GeV/$c$, the rate of $\Bs$ production relative to $\Bd$ production is consistent with what is measured in $e^+e^-$ collisions.
 These measurements are qualitatively consistent with expectations based on the emergence of quark coalescence as an additional hadronization mechanism, rather than fragmentation alone.
 These results could indicate that interactions of the $\bquark$ quarks with the local hadronic environment influence the hadronization process, thereby breaking factorization of $\bquark$ quark hadronization between $e^{+}e^{-}$ and hadron collisions.